 A broad range of academic and co-curricular clubs are available at Abbot's Hill School.
 They are open to all pupils, including those with SEND.
-The co-curricular timetable is available on My School Portal/ Evolve.
-The timetable is shared with pupils electronically and printed timetables can be found in tutor bases and in the common room.
+The co-curricular timetable is available on My School Portal/ SOCS The timetable is shared with pupils electronically and printed timetables can be found in tutor bases. .